NeekTheGiraffe/cs-makeover/readme.md

 1. Render a beautified version of any past, present, or future UCLA CS web page hosted on [web.cs.ucla.edu](http://web.cs.ucla.edu/).
 2. Supports light or dark mode, depending on your system configuration.
+3. Copy any code blocks to your clipboard at the click of a button

 ## Future directions